dberzano/dberzano.github.io/alice/git.md

 understand the basics and keep your code safe.

 > Bear in mind that this guide favors *avoiding* disasters over
 > *recovering* from them.
-Stick to the examples and nothing bad will
-> happen.
+If in doubt, stick to the examples.

 ### Git workflows